-- Follow General Patient Care Protocol. - The patient and family are trained on this device.
+- Follow General Patient Care Protocol. - Unresponsive and not breathing, initiate compressions. - LVAD is not a contraindication to CPR - The patient and family are trained on this device.
 Listen to and document their guidance. - Listen to heart sounds.
 In a functioning device, you should hear a continuous whirling sound. - Locate the device, usually found at the patient's waist.
 Look at the controller and identify which device is being used.
-Contact the emergency number provided if your patient is unstable, alarms are activated, or the device is off. - If patient has altered mental status, refer to the Altered Mental Status Protocol. - Consider Respiratory Distress Protocol. - Find their backup bag and keep it with the patient. - Vitals - Pulse may not be palpable in these patients. - Manual blood pressure may not be obtainable.
-Utilize an automated cuff to determine blood pressure. - o Pulse oximetry may not be accurate due to continuous flow from VAD. - Refer to color code on the VAD to the color on the guidance chart. - Consider closest appropriate VAD/LVAD facility within geographic operational area.
+Contact the emergency number provided if your patient is unstable, alarms are activated, or the device is off. - If patient has altered mental status, refer to the Altered Mental Status Protocol. - Consider Respiratory Distress Protocol. - Find their backup bag and keep it with the patient. - Vitals - Pulse may not be palpable in these patients. - $\circ~$ Manual blood pressure may not be obtainable.
+Utilize an automated cuff to determine blood pressure. - Pulse oximetry may not be accurate due to continuous flow from VAD. - Refer to color code on the VAD to the color on the guidance chart. - Consider closest appropriate VAD/LVAD facility within geographic operational area. - Questions or concerns, Contact Medical Control.